freeipa/freeipa-operator/miscelanea/002-init-container/InitContainer.md

 - CAP_SYS_ADMIN: This is the big one to try to remove.
 - CAP_SYS_RESOURCE: Needed because some pctl system calls are made by systemd.
+- CAP_MKNOD: Needed because systemd could try to create some nodes, for terminals.
+  Maybe this one could be removed.

 Some article about CAP_SYS_ADMIN is interesting here, that could help to remove CAP_SYS_ADMIN capability:

 - [LXC containers without CAP_SYS_ADMIN under Debian Jessie](https://blog.iwakd.de/lxc-cap_sys_admin-jessie).

+At the moment this PR was created, it was not working, and a new proof of concept was addressed to focus only into the set of needed capabilities and the SCC profile to be assigned to the service account, which could allow to run the initContainer without `privileged: true`.
+So that a new PR will be addressed for this.

+Another PR will be addressed for trying to remove CAP_SYS_ADMIN based on the previous article.

 ### Initialize the volume data by freeipa-server-install